 Conversion from CNI to everolimus after kidney transplantation is associated with improved renal function in the first 5 years posttransplant but increases the risk of acute rejection at 1 year posttransplant and may not be well endured.

 This research was funded by Tongji Hospital, Tongji Medical College, Huazhong University of Science and Technology (Grant No. 2016A016).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

 This work is licensed under a Creative Commons Attribution 4.0 License.

 Liu, Jinyu; Liu, Dong; Li, Juan; Zhu, Lan; Zhang, Chengliang; Lei, Kai; Xu, Qiling; and You, Ruxu, "Efficacy and Safety of Everolimus for Maintenance Immunosuppression of Kidney Transplantation: A Meta-Analysis of Randomized Controlled Trials" (2017).
-Natural Sciences Department Student Works.
+Physical and Biological Sciences Department Student Works.
 1.